 One of the misconceptions that we hear every now and then is with regards to our SEO.
 People sometimes question how any website built with a code-free program can still perform well on search engines results.
 And while we know our users sing our SEO praises, we wanted to get everything out in the clear.

-When it comes to your website’s SEO, search engines like Google don’t differ between one website builder or another.
+When it comes to your website’s SEO, search engines like Google don’t differentiate between one website builder or another.
 This means that if you’ve taken the steps to amp up the SEO on your Wix website, you have as big of a chance of being ranked on the first page of search engine results as a website built by a coder.

 Think your site’s SEO could use some work?
 Check out the SEO & Google Tips section of the Wix Blog.
+Oh and of course, don’t forget to check out Wix SEO Wiz, your handy sidekick that makes optimizing your site a piece of cake.

 You’ll be pleased to hear that we add schema.org tags to describe and categorize the products in your online store.
 Some of the categories include, but are not limited to: price, availability, product name, etc. so you’re in safe hands.